 (Online services offer a PCB manufacturing process)

 EasyEDA provides easy-to-design online circuit board services for your needs.
-When you finish the PCB’s design, select the PCB fabrication file from the file menu.
+Select the PCB fabrication file from the file menu when you finish the PCB’s design.
 Next, a PCB order page will load, providing you with the downloadable PCB Gerber files.
 You can then deliver the files to a PCB manufacturer of your choosing.
 WellPCB offers a wide array of options.
 For example, you can choose the number of circuit boards to order and the number of layers needed.
 Additionally, it presents choices such as copper weight, PCB color, and PCB thickness.

-When you finish making your selections, proceed to the add to cart link.
+Proceed to the add to cart link when you finish making your selections.
 From here, you can finish your order, which arrives a few days after submitting the order.

 (A multimeter tests the battery)